xieyuheng/inner/persons/kent-beck/1997-smalltalk-best-practice-patterns/src/3-behavior.md

   <answer>
     Code a single method that sets all the variables.
-    Preface its name with “set,” then the names of the variables.
+    Preface its name with "set," then the names of the variables.
   </answer>
 </question>